 Sarah: This comes onto your vision for the course.
 Computational Arts is quite special, not only in the UK but in also in the world.

 This is about mobilising art and the artist – their point of view and sensibility – in the service of the greater good.
 Camberwell’s approach is designed to prepare people for taking part in community life, be it in cities, rural areas or other contexts.
-The College is also committed to the benefits of experimentation and the free enquiry – the birthrights of art.
+The College is also committed to the benefits of experimentation and to free enquiry – the birthrights of art.

 Sarah: Earlier, we spoke about your research in learning.
 But you have also researched collaborative ways of working and producing art, especially through dialogue.
 Can you tell us if and how this relates to the way in the Camberwell Fine Art programme is taught?
 Will students be able to work together across year groups and courses?

 Marsha: I mentioned two acronyms: DIY as in Do It Yourself; and DIWO, which stands for Do It with Others.
 Both are integral to Camberwell’s approach to teaching and learning.

 In this same spirit, I work in and on collaboration.
 Through my recent practice-based research and other work, I have gained a deep appreciation for something basic but profound: collaboration isn’t something we can take for granted.
 It has to be learned and practiced and relearned or unlearned and practiced some more.

 My own teaching spans BA, MA and PhD and straddles art and design, and I’m well known for creating opportunities for learners for gain this knowledge through first-hand experience with their peers.